-You will be informed of the outcome within one month of your application being submitted.
+You will be informed of the outcome within 6 to 8 weeks of your application being submitted.

 If your application is unsuccessful, we will notify you by email with the reasons why and you will have one additional attempt to submit further information.

 The cost of ATS is £775.
 Payment can be made in direct debit instalments with an initial payment of just £175 required on acceptance of a place followed by six payments of £100.

 Yes, provided that the number of hours you teach on an annualised basis is equivalent to eight hours a week.

 Yes, provided you are teaching learners aged 14+ and teaching year groups 10, 11 and/or above.
 However, you may want to also consider the Chartered Teacher programme through our partnership with the Chartered College of Teaching.